 - Is responsible for the condition of their vehicle (Keeps truck clean and in good working order)

 - Inspects material to ensure it has been loaded correctly and is secure.

-- Driver must be in DOT compliance at all times during employment at J&W Asphalt.
+- The driver must be in DOT compliance at all times during employment at J&W Asphalt.

 - Must maintain a clean driving record.

-- Driver is expected to grease their truck once a week.
+- The driver is expected to grease their truck once a week.